Skip to Main Content

 Morning:

 Hotel check out.
 After boarding the bus we will transfer to the airport in preparation for our flight to the Galapagos Islands.
 Our Quito Group Leader will assist us with check-in procedures and bid us farewell as we proceed through security and get ready to embark on our flight.
 Upon arrival to the Galápagos Islands we'll deplane and walk across the tarmac to the airport building and follow the arrival signs to Immigration.
 With passport in hand we will stop at the Immigration counter for an inspection of our travel documents before we can proceed to the baggage claim area.
-After collecting our luggage, we will meet our naturalist Galápagos Group Leader and board a bus that will drive us as far as the Itabaca Channel.
-After a short ferry ride to Santa Cruz Island, we will get on another bus and drive to a farm in the highlands for lunch.
+After collecting our luggage, we will meet our naturalist Galápagos Group Leader and take a bus to the pier and embark on the yacht.
+Once on board, we'll take part in a welcome orientation and a safety drill.

 Lunch: